lumi62/Falfula_Kart/README.md

-# 🐥 Falfula Kart
+# 🐥 Falfula’s Quest

-**Falfula Kart** is a whimsical 2D platformer built with **Python** and **Pygame**, featuring an adorable cockatiel named Falfula!
+**Falfula’s Quest** is a whimsical 2D platformer built with **Python** and **Pygame**, featuring an adorable cockatiel named Falfula!
 Jump, dodge fiery traps, collect glowing seeds, and ride moving platforms in a vibrant pixel-art world.

 ## 🎮 Gameplay